joycse06/toy-robot-updated/README.md

 Once the dependencies has been installed, run `bin/run` to start the `REPL` and then follow the instructions.

+### Experimental commands file inerpretation

+Have started working on an experimental commands file interpretation (beware it's not fully tested!).
+It can be used like `INPUT_FILE=/path/to/commands/file bin/run`.
+It will interpret the file line by line if it exists and will fall back to the REPL if it does not.

+The project includes an example command file at `spec/fixtures/commands.txt` which can be used like `INPUT_FILE=./spec/fixtures/commands.txt bin/run`

+Enjoy!

 ## Development

 Run `bundle exec rake spec` to run the tests.
 It will generate code coverage into the `coverage` directory.
 You can also run `bin/console` and it will instantiate few useful objects and drop you on a `pry` console.
 Convenient for experimenting.